logtail/logtail-js/example-project/README.md

 ## Middleware

-You can intercept every logged item and modify it before it's pushed to Logtail.
+You can intercept every logged item and modify it before it's pushed to Better Stack.
 This could be useful for example for adding the current user's ID to the log:

 ```jsx
 // intercept the log and add userId to the content